overwolf/overwolf.github.io/docs/topics/data-persistence.md

 ## Summary

-we've looked at some of the different client-side storage technologies that are available to you when building Overwolf applications.
+This was a review of the different client-side storage techniques you can leverage when building Overwolf applications.

-If you're still unsure about which technology is best suited to your project, [contact us](../support/contact-us).
+If you're still unsure about which method is best suited to your project, [contact us](../support/contact-us).